Raphy Reyes

-Raphael Carlo "Raphy" Reyes is a Filipino professional basketball player for Bicol Volcanoes of the Maharlika Pilipinas Basketball League (MPBL).
+Raphael Carlo "Raphy" Reyes is a Filipino professional basketball player who last played for the Bicolandia Oragons of the Maharlika Pilipinas Basketball League (MPBL).
 He is a former UE Red Warrior and the point guard for the Big Chill Super Chargers in the PBA D-League.
 He was drafted 19th overall in the 2012 PBA draft by the Alaska Aces.